Which reporting model for a PES monitoring committee?

 • Key figures

 This is where you will find the statistical elements that will show the contractual situation of the workforce as well as any reclassifications.
-For example, and depending on the specificities of the company, the number of employees on permanent contracts, the number of employees who have created/restarted a company, the number of people on fixed-term contracts of 6 months or more, the number of people on fixed-term contracts of less than 6 months, and finally the other situations.
+For example, and depending on the specific characteristics of the company, the number of employees on permanent contracts, the number of employees who have created/restarted a company, the number of people on fixed-term contracts of 6 months or more, the number of people on fixed-term contracts of less than 6 months, and finally the other situations.

-• Additional information (if relevant)
+• Additional information (if useful)

 Any additional elements that require clarification or reminders should be included in this section of your report.